 One of my favorite tools in the kitchen is a wood cutting board.
 Not only does it protect your countertop when you’re prepping and cooking in the kitchen, but it also looks beautiful propped up as it awaits its next use.
 Wood cutting boards add a warm and rustic feel to any kitchen.

 Sure cutting boards are useful and functional, but have you ever considered using a wood cutting board as decor in your home?
-Honestly, I never considered it until I found myself with quite the collection of boards and no room to store them.
+Honestly, I never considered it until I found myself with quite a collection of boards and not enough space to store them.

 You see, there are a few items that I see at shops or vintage markets that I have a very hard time NOT bringing back home to the farmhouse.
 These items include (but are not limited to): wood cutting boards, crocks, wood stools, and baskets.
 Some would say I have a problem, I say “One man’s trash is this woman’s treasure.”